 We offer a Graduated Response to the level of need of each child, as laid down in the New Code of Practice, 2014.
-Initially, pupils causing concern are placed 'On Alert' which means that they are monitored closely prior to consideration being given to SEND Support.
+Initially, pupils for whom we are concerned are placed 'On Alert' which means that they are monitored closely prior to consideration being given to SEN Support.
 Pupils who are identified as having Special Educational Needs requiring 'additional or different' support are placed at the SEN Support Level of our Record of Need and are subject to a termly 'Assess, Plan, Do, Review' cycle.
 Pupils with significant needs are subject to an integrated Education, Health and Care Plan (EHCP).
 These pupils are also part of the Assess, Plan, Do, Review cycle.